 Colby College Band Award.
-Presented to a member of the Band for outstanding qualities in leadership and exceptional interest.
+Presented for outstanding qualities in leadership and exceptional interest.

-Awarded in 1957 to Glen Peter Goffin, '58.
+Awarded in 1958 to Donald Gerry Kennedy, '58.

-The Glee Club Award.
-Presented to a senior for his or her outstanding contribution to the Glee Club in terms of service, interest, attitude, and loyalty over a period of four years.
+The Glee Club Awards.
+Presented to seniors for their outstanding contributions to the glee club in terms of service, interest, attitude, and loyalty over a period of four years.